bradallenfisher/dmd-course-materials/practice/what_design_and_truth_say_about_each_other.md

 **Writing prompt (Choose one prompt):**

 **Prompt 1:** In this chapter, Grudin quotes Paul Graham about the design of cities and the messages that their deigns convey to their inhabitants.
-Choose a place you have currently or previously lived and think about the messages that were conveyed to you.
-What were they?
+Choose a place you have currently or previously lived and think about the messages that were being communicated.
+What were those messages?
+Did they affect you or your decisions?

 **Prompt 2:** Grudin outlines thirteen principles for good design.
 Do you agree with him?
 Can you describe designs that affirm or negate these principles?